mozillascience/fellows-class-2015/resources_requirements.md

 ###RESOURCES

-Go through these sections, *people*, *process*, *technology* and *physical*, and record the resources you'll need to work on your fellowship project.
+Go through these sections, *people*, *process*, *technology*, *physical* and *Mozilla* and record the resources you'll need to work on your fellowship project.
 If you need funding for any of these, add a note.

 ####PEOPLE
 What kind of contributors will you need?